countable-web/open-source-corporation/peopleops/getting_started/CRITICAL_PATH.md

   * We want to build a web application.
   * To do that, we need to validate with users (usability test).
   * To complete that, we need to understand the full requirements.
-  * To do that, we need to show users a prototype.
+  * To do that, we need to show all stakeholders a prototype.
   * To do that, we need to build the prototype.
   * To do that, we need wireframes.
   * To do that, we need to write user stories.